The-Developers-Den/huddlehub/README.md

 ### Description
-## The problem Split Estate solves
+## The problem Huddlerrsolves
 Huddlerr is an FVM-based social media platform that uses Filecoin storage.
 It provides an interface through which users can post random items and organise meetings to discuss anything (discussion, random music discussion).
-On the platform, they can also create token-gated/members-only workshops.Overall, it completes the task of building the primitives of a web3 social graph on FVM, using Filecoin storage to save all posts and user metrics, and empowering people to communicate using the Huddle01 SDK.
+On the platform, they can also create token-gated/members-only workshops.
+Overall, it completes the task of building the primitives of a web3 social graph on FVM, using Filecoin storage to save all posts and user metrics, and empowering people to communicate using the Huddle01 SDK.
 ### Preview